lechuzacafe/lechuzacafe/README.md

              ttrpgs, drawing, foss

   about    • i am a computer science student
-             with a focus on webdev.
+             with a focus on the cloud.
              my website is where i mostly
              have my stuff at.